WolfElkan/hst3/README.md

 ##### Antimony Protocol

-HST puts on 6 shows per year (7 including the Silent Auction).
+HST produces 6 shows per year (7 including the Variety Show).
 Each of these shows already has one or more 2-letter abbreviations: VS or SA for the Variety Show/Silent Auction, TT or CH for the Travel Troupe Coffee House (or AI for Acting Intensive), SC for Showcase, GB for Gaithersburg Troupe, SH for Shakespeare Troupe, JR for Junior Troupe, and SR for Senior Troupe.
 Of these, 4 out of 7 have an abbreviation that starts with S (SA, SC, SH and SR).
-It just so happens that these four shows take place in alphabetical order.
+It just so happens that these four shows are performed in alphabetical order of these abbreviations.

 Furthermore, if the two younger troupes' ID's (GB and JR) were changed to an S followed by the first letter of the troupe name, they would become SG and SJ, which would *still* be alpha-chronological (SA, SC, SG, SH, SJ, SR).
 The only exception is Travel Troupe which falls between the Silent Auction and Showcase.
-The only option for this course that maintains the order is SB, which happens to be the symbol for the chemical element [Antimony](https://en.wikipedia.org/wiki/Antimony), which everyone knows is Travel Troupes favorite periodic element!
+The only option for this course that maintains the order is SB, which happens to be the symbol for the chemical element [Antimony](https://en.wikipedia.org/wiki/Antimony), which everyone knows is Travel Troupe's favorite periodic element!
 Right?

 Anyway, by default, objects are always sorted by alphabetical order of their ID's, so having this order actually mean something is very helpful.